 When you’ve been groomed, you’re in a very odd ‘no man’s land’ for support.
-You haven’t necessarily been raped in the old, brutal definition of rape (although it is arguable that the gaining of consent that wouldn’t otherwise have been given decidedly negates that consent).
+You haven’t necessarily been raped in the old, brutal definition of rape (although in our view, manufacturing consent that wouldn’t otherwise have been given decidedly negates that consent).

-Don’t dismiss your doctor.
+Don’t dismiss your doctor if you need any counselling or mental health support.
 Some are incredibly effective at accessing the mental health system.
-Others are not as aware.

 BACP – The British Association for Counselling and Psychotherapy.
 This will help you find a checked and qualified therapist.
 Choose your therapist carefully.
 If you are looking for help because you’ve been groomed, try and find one who has experience/is trained in sexual abuse.
 Whilst grooming doesn’t fit neatly into the sexual abuse box, they’re about as close as you’ll get at the moment.

 Life Coaching – There is no link here to life coaching organisations because not all life coaches are born equal and there is no set standard.

 I’ve found my own life coach, with a background in psychotherapy, incredibly useful and life affirming, but she came to me by way of a recommendation.
 My previous experience of life coaching was with someone who’d done a one week course in nutrition and fitness.
 Useful for diet tips, but I wouldn’t have recommended her for recovery from grooming (although diet and exercise obviously help!)